mzandvliet/RustSDLExperiment/README.md

 # Ramjet Rasterizer
 A Simple Software Renderer in Rust + SDL

-A personal study project in which I learn:
+It's a personal study project in which I learn:
 - Rust
 - Fundamental graphics algorithms, data structures